 CELEBRATING ENGAGEMENT, INSIGHT, AND INTERNATIONAL ACTION

-The Global Impact Award recognizes an individual or organization whose actions have had positive impact in helping to create greater understanding and cooperation among people or countries around the world.
+The Global Impact Award of the Cleveland Council on World Affairs recognizes distinguished individuals whose leadership has led to greater understanding and cooperation among communities and countries around the world.
 Each year the council will select a Brooks Emeny Distinguished Speaker who will deliver keynote address and receive the Global Impact Award.
 The speech highlights a night of fine dining and policy dialogue.
-Now in its fourth year, this is the Council’s signature event.
+Global Impact Award is the Council’s signature event.
+Proceeds from this event support the programs of the Council.

 For more information about this year’s event, sponsorship opportunities and to buy tickets, contact Jenni Carney at (216) 255-9005 or firstname.lastname@example.org.